ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-captions.md

 ## Demo

-Click on an image and use the contextual image toolbar to toggle captions on and off.
+Click on an image and use the contextual image toolbar {@icon @ckeditor/ckeditor5-core/theme/icons/caption.svg Image caption} to toggle captions on and off.
 Click on a caption to edit it.

 {@snippet features/image-caption}